 If you want to eat something, while wearing your Invisalign you should take it out before eating anything.
 Most people have a case or a specific place where they always store their appliances while eating.
 It is also always a good idea to clean your teeth and your Invisalign after eating.

 Many people form a habit of drinking coffee and other drinks while keeping their Invisalign in.
 This is not a good idea.
 Drinks can discolor your Invisalign quickly, making it look like you’re wearing a yellow appliance instead of a clear one.
 You can drink water while wearing an Invisalign, but that is the only suggested drink to intake.

 Is Invisalign painful?

 Invisalign is known to be uncomfortable for the first few days after it has been fitted, and when things are changed throughout the process.
-Majority of people describe this pain as mild, and slightly uncomfortable but completely bearable.
+The majority of people describe this pain as mild, and slightly uncomfortable but completely bearable.